destinymullens/training-material/topics/variant-analysis/tutorials/exome-seq/tutorial.md

 Exome sequencing means that all protein-coding genes in a genome are sequenced.

-In Humans, there are ~180,000 exons that makes up 1% of the human genome which contain ~30 million base pairs.
-Mutations in the exome have usually a higher impact and more severe consequences, than in the remaining 99% of the genome.
+In humans there are ~180,000 exons that make up 1% of the human genome which contains ~30 million base pairs.
+Mutations in the exome usually have a higher impact and more severe consequences thanthe remaining 99% of the genome.

-With exome sequencing, one can identify genetic variation that is responsible for both Mendelian and common diseases without the high costs associated with whole-genome sequencing.
-Indeed, exome sequencing is the most efficient way to identify the genetic variants in all of an individual's genes.
-Exome sequencing is cheaper also than whole-genome sequencing.
-With a high coverage rate of 100+ DP, 98% of all exons are covered.
+Exome sequencing is the most efficient way to identify genetic variation responsible for Medelian and common diseases without the high cost associated with whole-genome sequencing.
+Exome sequencing has a high coverage rate with 100+ DP, 98% of all exomes are covered.

-Items where exome sequencing can't identify genetic variation in:
+Where exome sequencing can't identify genetic variation:

 - *All genes*

 >  Not all genes are in your exon data, especially those buried in stretches of
->  repeats out towards the chromosome tips, aren’t part of exome sequencing chips
+>  repeats out towards the chromosome tips are not apart of exome sequencing chips

-- The handful of *genes that reside in mitochondria*, rather than in the nucleus
+- The handful of *genes that residing in the mitochondria*, rather than the nucleus
-- *"Structural variants"* such as translocations and inversions, that move or flip DNA but don’t alter the base sequence.
+- *"Structural variants"* such as translocations and inversions, that move or flip DNA but do not alter the base sequence.
-- *Triplet repeat disorders*, such as Huntington’s disease and fragile X syndrome can't be detected.
+- *Triplet repeat disorders*, such as Huntington’s disease and fragile X syndrome, ca not be detected.
-- Other *copy number variants* will remain beneath the radar, for they too don’t change the sequence, but can increase disease risk.
+- Other *copy number variants* will remain beneath the radar because they also do not change the sequence, but can increase disease risk.
 - *Introns*

 >  A mutation that jettisons a base in an intron can have dire consequences: